jojozhuang/jojozhuang.github.io/_note/dsa/algorithm-two-pointers.md

 ## 1. Two Pointers
 Two pointers technique is easy to understand which is generally used to solve problem within linear time complexity.
+### 1.1 Types of Two Pointers
+* Collision - One array, move from two sides to middle.
+* Forward - One array, both move forward.
+* Parallel - Two arrays, each array has been assigned with a pointer.

 ## 2. Problem
 Given a sorted (in ascending order) integer array nums of n elements and a target value, find if there exists any pair of elements (nums[i], nums[j], i!=j) such that their sum is equal to target.